imangR/frostr/README.md

-Say that I want to retrieve daily mean temperature, sum precipitation, and mean wind speed data for the first five months of 2019 as registered by the observational station at Blindern.
+Say that I want to retrieve daily mean temperature, sum precipitation, and mean wind speed data for the first five months of 2019 as registered by the data source at Blindern.
 Then, I can utilize frostr to get that data as follows.

 ``` r
 # Attach packages